tpetzoldt/antibioticR/README.md

 ### Release version

-The package is not yet released
+The package is not yet released.

 ### Development version